-This bridal shower is girly, romantic and simple.
+This romantic bridal shower is girly and simple.
 Hope you like it!

 Simple place settings and centerpieces lined the table set for thirty.

-The center of the table was lined with romantic flowers gathered in milk glass vases.
+The center of the table was lined with flowers that just played nicely to that romantic vibe.
+Blooms were gathered in milk glass vases.
 Nothing too fancy, just soft shades of pink and white flowers.
 At each setting was a “He said/She said” questioneer and a tiny pink pencil.
 Guests filled out their cards (a fun conversation starter) and later, the bride read and answered the questions aloud.

 Also the favors were aside each plate — a “adult” flavored lollipop.
 The flavors were Ginger (totally refreshing) and Champagne and Roses.

 The flowers were amazing.
 Gerber Daisies, A wide variety of roses, ranunculus & hydrangeas — all locally grown.
 Bonus — they smelled divine!
 If you’re planning a romantic bridal shower, flowers are a must!

 This hutch worked as our beverage station.
 Guests enjoyed drinks and appetizers before lunch was served.

 The Make your own Mimosa station was a hit.